 Your resume is the first impression that the recruiter will have of you and using white space effectively can make a great difference.
-Many “call to action” invitations urging you to click on something on websites are created by using white space.
-Try and do the same with your resume.
 Make use of your sufficient white space, which will highlight your professional experiences or accomplishments, and urge the recruiter to invite you for a personal interview.

 Remember: To check if you have enough white space, hold your resume far enough that you can’t read the words.
 Then, ask yourself whether it’s pleasing to the eye and has clearly defined sections.